SalFormer360: a transformer-based saliency estimation model for 360-degree videos

+In 360-degree videos, models typically integrate spatial and temporal features.
+Incorporating the concept of spherical convolutions, Sphere-GAN~\cite{wahba2025} introduces a \ac{GAN}-based approach, where the generator consists of a U-Net~\cite{Olaf2015} that employs spherical convolutions, while the discriminator uses standard conventional \ac{CNN} layers.
 As an alternative approach, CP360~\cite{cheng2018} projected the equirectangular frames in cubemap format and then applied \ac{CNN} layers combined with \ac{Conv-LSTM}~\cite{Xingjian2015} to capture spatio-temporal dependencies. \ac{RL} has also been introduced to estimate saliency maps offline while simultaneously predicting viewport trajectories online~\cite{Xu2018_2}.
-SphereU-Net~\cite{Zhang2018} extended the U-Net framework with an alternative version of spherical convolutions, where kernels are defined on spherical crowns and shifted across the sphere to respect the spherical geometry.
-A spherical 3D CNN-based model has been proposed in~\cite{Chen2023}, where outputs were fused with center and initial frame biases for better prediction.
+SphereU-Net~\cite{Zhang_ECCV_2018} extended the U-Net framework with an alternative version of spherical convolutions, where kernels are defined on spherical crowns and shifted across the sphere to respect the spherical geometry.
+A spherical 3D CNN-based model has been proposed in~\cite{Chen_2023}, where outputs were fused with center and initial frame biases for better prediction.

 Attention mechanisms have also been exploited.
 ATSal~\cite{Yasser2020} incorporated an attention module to encode global static spatial features in the equirectangular domain, while simultaneously using an expert module on local cubemap patches across frames, fusing the outputs for final saliency estimation.
 Another valuable approach is SPVP360~\cite{Jie2022}, which combines spherical \acp{CNN} with a dual encoder-decoder design, featuring one stream for spatial features and one for temporal ones.
 The output of the two branches are then fused through an attention mechanism.
 In~\cite{Wan2024}, another dual-stream framework used spherical \ac{Conv-LSTM} and attention modules to process forward and backward frame sequences, with Gaussian bias maps added during post-processing.
 In SVGC-AVA~\cite{Yang2024_2}, the authors proposed a model based on spherical vector-based graph convolutions and audio-visual attention, where visual and audio features were extracted in the spherical domain.